The below query will show a brief detail about a database.

 sp_helpdb 'master'

-The size of the log file sometimes, determines the performance of a database and if you have been allocated limited space for hosting a database driven website, then you must be very careful while managing your database.
+The size of your SQL Server database log file sometimes, determine the performance of a database and if you have been allocated limited space for hosting a database driven website, then you must be very careful while managing your database.

 Remember

-There is another script with which you can check the database properties.
+Here's another script that you can use to check the database properties.
 Run the below script on the local database.

 Note: Your service provider may not give you the permission to view the sys.master_files.